Sporting Dogs

 About the American Water Spaniel

-The American Water Spaniel is a large sporting dogs known for its outgoing nature and capable mind.
-Better suited to homes with space, the American Water Spaniel is best matched with experienced owners.
+The American Water Spaniel is a medium sporting dog known for being deeply loving with its family and friendly once acquainted.
+With a capable mind, better suited to homes with outdoor space, the American Water Spaniel is best matched with experienced owners.
 Typically standing 15 to 18 tall at the shoulder and weighing 25 to 45 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Sporting Dogs group, the American Water Spaniel brings a distinct combination of traits that sets it apart.
 The American Water Spaniel is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the American Water Spaniel loves being close to its people and forms strong bonds with every member of the household.